 It is difficult to imagine the world’s airlines surviving another year like 2020, so it’s not surprising many are betting on Covid vaccinations and some kind of vaccination passport to restart international travel.
 This includes two of Europe’s largest airlines, British Airways and Ryanair, who will permit passengers who provide Covid vaccination and test-results alongside the usual passport and visa information, during the book process.
 The International Air Transport Association (IATA), which represents almost 300 airlines and 82% of total air traffic, has also proposed an IATA digital platform Travel Pass, to inform about Covid travel requirements, test availability and facilitate sharing passenger tests and vaccination results safely.
 Other organisations that have joined the call for some kind of vaccine passport and unified testing approach for travel include The World Travel and Tourism Council https://wttc.org/ and the United Nations World Tourism Organization (UNWTO).

+Many Governments remain undecided and are reviewing whether a vaccine certificate system is the way to go.
 Proposals could see a standardised international digital certification system for Covid-19 vaccinations.
 UNWTO Secretary General Zurab Pololikashvili when speaking at the Global Tourism Crisis Committee, in Madrid during January, said, “…the restart of tourism cannot wait.
 (Covid) Vaccines must be part of a wider, coordinated approach that includes certificates and passes for safe cross-border travel.”

 Read also: Coronavirus and Travel Insurance